Kryssy is a stay-at-home wife, a mother of two boys, and is happily enjoying every second of her chaotic life.

 Why Is My Tomato Plant Turning Yellow?

-During care of your tomato plant(s), you may notice the leaves turning yellow.
+While growing your tomato plant(s), you may notice the leaves turning yellow.
 When this happens, begin by removing the leaves, a little at a time.
 You will eventually have to remove this whole branch of leaves, as it is slowly dying off to conserve water.
-Although, if the leaves are curling, in addition to turning yellow, it could be that the plant is becoming oxygen starved and has too much water.
+Although, if the leaves are curling, in addition to turning yellow, it could be that the plant is becoming oxygen-starved and has too much water.
 And having too much water could also lead to root rot, which will kill your plant.

 Possible Problems With Tomato Plants